mstniy/computed.dart/packages/computed/README.md

 ```
 final sub = $(() => s.use * 2).
-  asStream.listen(db.write);
+  listen(db.write);
 ```

 That's it.
 Computed will take care of re-running the computation and calling the listener as needed.
 Note how you did not need to specify a dependency list for the computation, Computed discovers it automatically.
-You don't even have any mutable state in your app code.
+You don't even have any explicit mutable state in your code.

 To cancel the listener, you can use `.cancel()`: